Training Deep Physics-Informed Kolmogorov-Arnold Networks

 where the residual term has now been removed, the $c_{ji}$ weights have been absorbed by $w_{jim}$, an additional bias term, $b_j$, has been introduced and $B_m$ are now grid-independent basis functions with $m = 1, \dots, D$.
 These basis functions are given by

 where $T_m\left(\cdot\right)$ are Chebyshev polynomials of the first kind.
-The hyperbolic tangent in the argument of $T_m$ maps $x$ to the $[-1,1]$ range, where the absolute value of the Chebyshev polynomials is bounded by 1.
+The hyperbolic tangent in the argument of $T_m$ maps the unbounded input $x$ to the canonical range $[-1,1]$, which is the orthogonal domain of the Chebyshev polynomials.
 For the purposes of the present work, the Chebyshev polynomials are explicitly defined as functions up to order $D$ to maximize computational efficiency.

 Assuming a KAN architecture equivalent to the previously discussed MLP, with input dimension $d_\text{I}$, $L$ hidden layers of dimension $d_\text{H}$ and output dimension $d_\text{O}$, the total number of trainable parameters is given by